electronicayciencia/ATECC608-Tools/README.md

 Ok
 ```

 After this operation, you are no authorized anymore.
+TempTey is valid,
+derived from key 12 and a know value.

 ```console
 $ ./state